Lake Whitney Marinas and Boat Rentals

 Lake Whitney

 GOOD.
-Water slightly stained; 82 degrees; 0.32 feet above pool.
-Water level has risen a few feet but the bite remains consistent.
-Catfish are fair using cut bait in 25-30 feet of water.
-Striped bass bite is fair on live bait in 25-30 feet of water.
-Crappie are on main lake brush piles in 15-30 feet of water.
-White bass fishing is good on slabs on main lake humps in 25-30 feet of water.
+Water clear; 85 degrees; 0.56 feet below pool.
+The pattern remains consistent, but fishing should improve as the weather cools.
+Catfish are good using punch bat in 25-35 feet of water.
+Striped bass are slow on live bait and topwater baits where fish are schooling.
+Crappie are up in the main lake in brush 15-30 feet of water.
+White bass fishing is poor on main lake humps in 25-30 feet of water.
 Largemouth bass fishing is good using soft plastics on deep structure.
 Report by Captain Cory Vinson, Guaranteed Guide Service.

 More Fishing Reports